Professional Reviews

 Qustodio comes with the best free plan on the market, as it provides access to web filtering, time limits, and scheduling — but it only lets you monitor 1 device and it limits you to daily and weekly activity reports.

-Qustodio’s paid plans start at $54.95 / year.
+Qustodio’s paid plans start at $4.58 / month, and you can monitor between 5 and unlimited devices.
 While the pricing is a bit steep, it’s worth it because Qustodio is the best parental app on the market, and it also provides a 30-day money-back guarantee.
-Depending on your plan, you can monitor 5 or unlimited devices, and get access to app filtering, YouTube monitoring, and bi-weekly or monthly activity reports.

 Bottom Line: